hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

 !!! tip

     The Tessera logs for Tessera 1 and Tessera 2 display `PrivacyGroupNotFound` errors.
-This is expected behavior because private transactions check offchain and onchain to find the privacy group for a private transaction.
+This is expected behavior because private transactions check off-chain and onchain to find the privacy group for a private transaction.

 ## Adding and removing members